Vetulocystidae: Possible relationships to vetulicolians and echinoderms

-Despite noting certain shared surface characteristics with other taxa (such as Tunicata), the discovers of the first vetulocytids believed them to belong to the Echinodermata stem group, and also to be related to the taxon Vetulicolia.
+Despite noting certain shared surface characteristics with other taxa (such as Tunicata), the discoverers of the first vetulocytids believed them to belong to the Echinodermata stem group, and also to be related to the taxon Vetulicolia.
 Based on this, Vetulocystida would represent the transition from the body plan of the vetulicolians to one of the echinoderms, as shown by the following cladogram simplified from Shu et al. (2004):

 Interpreting the vetulocystids as intermediate between vetulicolians and echinoderms relies on features such as a straight gut, which is seen in the best-preserved specimens as running to the segmented posterior section and a presumed terminal anus, as in vetulicolians.
 The presence of a single respiratory structure (and possible gill) rather than paired gills could indicate the sort of asymmetry found in echinoderms.

 However, a recent review of theories of echinoderm origins disputed such a placement based on the lack of observable echinoderm apomorphies in vetulocystids.
 Another challenge to the above cladogram is the more recent majority view that vetulicolians are stem chordates, rather than being placed as basal deuterostomes.